Las Comadres gallery

 In 1997, in a small gallery in Arroyo Seco a group of talented women artists from Northern New Mexico, who believed in the strength of women as a co-operative creative group, began what would become Las Comadres Gallery.
 They pooled their resources and their talents, and Las Comadres Gallery is now located at the gateway to the John Dunn Shops.

-Today we are ten women working together to offer a beautiful range of handcrafted treasures in a relaxed setting for a unique shopping experience.
+Today we are eight women working together to offer a beautiful range of handcrafted treasures in a relaxed setting for a unique shopping experience.
 Our inventory changes often and always includes affordable gifts, decorations, and personal indulgences.

 Each time you visit you will likely meet a new artist, as each artist works a schedule of rotating days and shares management responsibilities.
 We hope your stay is a pleasant one.